rijanmajhi21/rijanmajhi21/README.md

   - **UI/UX Designer** at Darvis Studios (December, 2022 - April, 2023)
     - Designed KYC platform.
     - Information architecture and mind maps for the system.
     - Newsletter template for Kindship.

-  - **Itinerary Map tagging** at Bookmundi (July, 2018 - Present)
+  - **Itinerary Map Tagging** at Bookmundi (July, 2018 - Present)
-    - Experienced itinerary and map tagging.
+    - Experienced in itinerary and map tagging.
-    - Knowledge on CO2 tagging.
+    - Knowledge of CO2 tagging.

   ### Education
   - **Bachelor's in Information Management** NCCS College (2020 - Present) GPA: 3.90